bullhorn/dataloader/README.md

  6. Open a command prompt in the `dataloader` folder.

- 7. Run DataLoader on the command line, for example: `> dataloader data/Candidate.csv`
+ 7. Run DataLoader on the command line, for example: `> dataloader Candidate data/Candidate.csv`

  8. Check for status on the command line, check for error records in the file: `dataloader/results/<EntityName>_<Timestamp>_failure.csv`, check for successful records in the file: `dataloader/results/<EntityName>_<Timestamp>_success.csv`, and check for full output in the `dataloader/log` directory.